 - Protect affected persons

-- A regulatory environment that is as favourable to research as possible
+- Ensure a regulatory environment that is as favourable to research as possible

-Moreover, the EU definitions will now be incorporated in Swiss law, for example the term "clinical investigation" as defined in the MDR, as opposed to a "clinical trial" according to the HRA.
-A number of individual research projects will also be recategorised.
-The transparency requirements specified in the MDR go beyond those in Switzerland, particularly as regards the documents of the approval procedure as well as the publication of research results.
+Certain EU definitions are now incorporated into Swiss law.
+For example, the definition of a "clinical trial" with a medical device now corresponds to the definition of a "clinical investigation" in the MDR.
+The categorization of individual research projects also changes.
+The transparency requirements of the MDR go further than in Switzerland, especially with regard to the documents of the approval procedure and the publication of the research results.

-The new definitions in the EU rules has prompted the Federal Council to propose a new “Ordinance on clinical trials with medical devices (ClinO-MD)”.
-Specifically, the definition of clinical investigation stated in the MDR covers both projects according to the Ordinance on Clinical Trials (ClinO) and those according to the Human Research Ordinance (HFV).
+The definitions in the EU rules prompted the Federal Council to propose a new “Ordinance on clinical trials with medical devices (ClinO-MD)”.
 The ClinO-MD will conveniently list in one legal text all the provisions relating to research with medical devices.

-The consultation period for the amended ordinance runs from 15 May to 5 September 2019.
+The consultation for the amended ordinance took place from 15 May to 5 September 2019.

-The amended human research regulations are scheduled to enter into force in May 2020, but were postponed to 26 May, 2021 as a result of the COVID-19 pandemic.
+The amended human research regulations were scheduled to enter into force in May 2020, but were postponed to 26 May, 2021 as a result of the COVID-19 pandemic.

 Inclusion of clinical trials with in vitro diagnostics (IVDs) in the ClinO-MD